TheJanzap/gitlab-time-report/README.md

 ## Integration into GitLab CI/CD Pipeline

 It is also possible to use GitLab Time-Report inside your pipeline.
 Here is a simple config that hosts the dashboard on GitLab Pages.
 First, create a project access token and create a [CI/CD variable] named `GITLAB_TOKEN`.
+Make sure to untick "Protect Variable" if you want to run the job on other branches except `main`.
 Then, add the following to your `.gitlab-ci.yml`:

 ```yml
 gitlab-time-report: